fractalpixel/ancienttech/README.md

 AncientTech is a mod for Minecraft/Fabric that aims to provide some redstone components to make constructing redstone machinery more space-efficient and easy.

+## Status

+No longer developed (and hasn't been for quite a few years).
+Feel free to reuse parts if they are of any value.
+I will probably delete this repo in a few years.

 ## Depends on

 * [Fabric Mod Loader for Minecraft](https://www.fabricmc.net/)